Following system colour scheme Selected dark colour scheme Selected light colour scheme

 The message key is a singular message that encapsulates all errors that may have happened on this request.

-The errors key is an array of specific errors, each of which contains a source key, which is a string that indicates what the source of the error is, and a messasge key for that specific error.
+The errors key is an array of specific errors, each of which contains a source key, which is a string that indicates what the source of the error is, and a message key for that specific error.

 The message and source strings do not have any specific meaning, and are intended for human interpretation to figure out what the underlying issue was.